ROCm/rocprofiler-systems/docs/how-to/understanding-rocprof-sys-output.rst

 .. code-block:: shell

    $ export OMNITRACE_USE_PID=ON
-   $ omnitrace-instrument -- ./foo
+   $ rocprof-sys-instrument -- ./foo
    ...
-   [omnitrace] Outputting 'omnitrace-example-output/perfetto-trace-63453.proto'...
+   [rocprof-sys] Outputting 'rocprof-sys-example-output/perfetto-trace-63453.proto'...

-   [omnitrace] Outputting 'omnitrace-example-output/wall-clock-63453.txt'...
+   [rocprof-sys] Outputting 'rocprof-sys-example-output/wall-clock-63453.txt'...
-   [omnitrace] Outputting 'omnitrace-example-output/wall-clock-63453.json'...
+   [rocprof-sys] Outputting 'rocprof-sys-example-output/wall-clock-63453.json'...

 If ``OMNITRACE_TIME_OUTPUT`` is enabled, then a job that started on January 31, 2022 at 12:30 PM generates the following: